Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 Seep Varma, head of New York Therapeutic Communities, Inc., called the federal government’s sudden decision to cancel funding “ridiculous” and likely “illegal.”
 He is among many providers questioning the legality of abruptly terminating grants earmarked by Congress.

-“We’ve continued to operate the program and we hope we don’t end up bankrupt and out of business,” said Varma, who estimates the program costs about $55,000 a month to run.
+“We’ve continued to operate the program and we hope we don’t end up bankrupt and out of business,” said Varma, who estimated the program costs about $55,000 a month to run.
 A majority of the clients in the program face housing insecurity and rely on public benefits like Medicaid and food stamps.

 “These are folks that are on the street, these are folks that use in public,” Varma said.
 “There’s a public health and public safety issue that would emerge as a result of discontinuing services to this population.”